jtur17/07_09_ASSI_Intermediate_SQL_2/README.md

 1- `insert.py` script is the one that inserts images into the database.

-2- `update.py` this file allows us to retrieve the images.
+2- `update.py` this file updates the data.